BesnikShala/Recipiy-MS3-Project/README.md

 * Users who have logged in will be able to add recipes to their profile page under tab 'My Recipes'.
 This is to give users the ability to save a specific and not have to search for it in the main page.
 They have access to it on their own page and can also remove or view the recipe.

+* Add image via URL

+    * Users can upload an image of their recipe by pasting in a url or 'image address' directly into the input field.
+This will render the image for the card and on the view recipe page.

 ## Features Left to Implement

+* Manage Account - Delete/Edit

+    * Due to time constraints these will be future features to add.
+The users should they choose can delete their account if they no longer wish to be registered.
+The password will also be able to change/update.

 * Optional feature of Promotion